syniol/xyo-sdk-go/README.md

 # XYO Financial SDK Go (Golang)
 ![workflow](https://github.com/syniol/xyo-sdk-go/actions/workflows/makefile.yml/badge.svg)

+This is an official SDK of XYO Financial for Go (Golang) Programming Language.
+The minimum requirement is version: `1.18`.

-## Quick Start
+## Quickstart Guide
-You will need to have your API Key to create a client.
+Client is an entry point to use the SDK.
+You need a valid API Key obtainable from https://xyo.financial/dashboard

 ```go
 package main